Email content, banners, CTAs

 • Do not hide critical information only inside the banner image.

-All text fields support Liquid variables, so you can personalise the message with contact, reward, booking, or Touchpoint data.
-See Liquid templates and variable bindings.
+Every text field can include dynamic details, so you can personalise the message with the recipient's name, their reward, their booking, or Touchpoint data.
+See Personalise emails with dynamic fields.

-Use a CTA only when the email needs a clear next action, such as opening a landing page, viewing booking details, or starting redemption.
+Add a button only when the email needs a clear next action, such as opening a landing page, viewing booking details, or starting redemption.

-• Email CTA Label and Email CTA Link must be used together.
+• Email CTA Label and Email CTA Link go together — fill both, or leave both empty.

 • Email CTA Link must start with http:// or https://.

-If the email is purely informative, leave both CTA fields empty.
+If the email is purely informative, leave both button fields empty.

 Mobile, dark mode, and readability